YuseiIto/Nameco-js/Readme.md

 ## Advanced

 Paramater **.ColorPlatet** is a little difficult to use paramater,but very powerful one.
 Nameco repraces each character to color number.
-ColorPalet decides the number of each character.
-So If you use this well,you can encrypt your data.
+ColorPalet decides the color number of each character.
+So If you use this paramater well,you can encrypt your data.

 ## You would like to use Nameco?
 ---